 - Also, you can conveniently, add pinches of cayenne pepper to soups, meats, and other dishes.

-Cabbage is one of the most effective remedies for peptic ulcer.
+Cabbage is one of the most effective home remedies for gastric ulcers.
 Being rich in lactic acid, cabbage stimulates the production of amino acid that promotes blood flow to the stomach lining.

 This subsequently helps in strengthening the stomach lining and promotes fast recovery from a stomach ulcer.

 What’s more, cabbage contains a good amount of vitamin C, which has been found to be beneficial in treating infections caused by H. pylori.

 - Cut one-half of a cabbage and two carrots into tiny pieces and blend them to extract the juice.

 - Drink half cup of this juice before your meal and before bedtime.

 - Repeat this for a few weeks but with fresh juice each time.